NathanCrowley/Coding_Challenges/README.md

 # Coding_Challenges/ MyProjects
+Some projects I do under MyProjects that are just in my spare time for some fun.
-code from online coding challenges to help me inprove my coding skills over the summer 2020.
+Aswell as code from online coding challenges to help me inprove my coding skills over the summer 2020.